-“He, on the other hand, became attracted to another lady.
+“He, on the other hand, became attracted to someone else.
 A fight ensued (obviously), where he claimed that they had never discussed exclusivity.
 The woman was taken aback because she had assumed it was understood.
 Very dramatic, aggressive, and damaging to be honest.”

 When feelings get the better of one of the individuals involved, the situation becomes tricky.
 The aftermath of such a situation can be very disturbing to go through.
-What if you spot the signs he wants no-strings-attached, but you’re already head over heels?
+What if you spot the signs he wants a no-strings-attached arrangement, but you’re already head over heels?
 That’s why you need to evaluate your attachment style very well before you decide to begin a no-strings-attached relationship.

 9. Protection is your BFF

 Since most NSA relationships are not monogamous, people sleep with multiple partners at a time.
 It becomes crucial to practice safe sex or you run the risk of contracting an STD.
-Follow the basic guidelines for each intimate session: use a condom (and a contraceptive pill), pee after you have sex, be careful with oral sex, and get tested by your gynecologist at regular intervals.
+Follow the basic guidelines for each intimate session: use a condom (and a contraceptive pill if you want), pee after you have sex, be careful with oral sex and use protection, and get tested by your gynecologist at regular intervals.

 Also, be transparent about your sexual history and present with your NSA partner.
 There’s no point in concealing who you’ve slept with because your NSA partner will be the one at risk.
 Don’t have intercourse if one of you has contracted an infection, and communicate very honestly.
 Your sexual health is something you should safeguard very carefully in a no-strings-attached set-up.